junxit/us-congress-bills-117/metadata.md

 - 2022-07-22 — Placed on the Union Calendar, Calendar No. 336.
 - 2022-07-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-430, Part I.
 - 2022-07-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-430, Part I.
+- 2022-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-14 — Considered under suspension of the rules. (consideration: CR H8469-8471)
+- 2022-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3630.
+- 2022-11-14 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2022-11-17 — Considered as unfinished business. (consideration: CR H8576-8577)
+- 2022-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 13 (Roll no. 485). (text: 11/14/2022 CR H8469)
+- 2022-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 13 (Roll no. 485).
+- 2022-11-17 — Received in the Senate and Read twice and referred to the Committee on Finance.